walterfreeman/phys307/syllabus.md

 *(The following is specific to this class)*

 I believe SU’s religious observance policy discriminates against nonreligious people by privileging religious observances over secular events of equal importance.
 Thus, events of equal solemnity to major religious observances, occurring on inflexible dates, will be given the same deference as religious observances.
 This includes weddings and commitment ceremonies of immediate family members, funerals, caregiving duties for sick family members, other family emergencies or singularly-important events, job interviews, and the like.
 Note that I treat exceptionally close friends and romantic partners as family members.

+Additionally, participation in political activity occurring on inflexible dates – attending a demonstration, canvassing for a campaign, or the like – will be given this same deference, regardless of affiliation.

 If you need to miss class for such a reason, please notify Dr. Freeman as far in advance as practical to discuss arrangements.